Aaron Judge Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in the league.
+- The Dodgers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.45).
+- The Dodgers have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Dodgers pitchers combine to give up 71 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (75 total, 1.3 per game).

-- His last time out came on Thursday, April 20 against the Chicago Cubs, when the righty went three innings, surrendering two earned runs while giving up five hits.
+- The Dodgers will look to Miller (2-0) in his third start of the season.

-- In four games this season, the 26-year-old has an 8.44 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .313 to his opponents.
+- The righty last appeared on Tuesday against the Washington Nationals, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.